(Disclosure: Some of the links below may be affiliate links)

 Here are the results of this simulation

-As you can see, this scenario has a large chance of success, more than 98%.
+As you can see, this scenario has a significant chance of success, more than 98%.
 This scenario is very safe.
 There are only 17 months between 1900 and 2010 where this scenario would have failed.
 In total, you have results for 912 start dates.

 On average, you would end up with 9.8 million USD after this scenario.
 Be careful about the average value.
 The extremes often skew it.
 I would recommend you look at the median value.
 In that scenario, the median terminal value is still 8.1 million USD.